jpegz/cinecrawler/readme.md

 ]

 node app.js
+@code@
 #Purpose
 Learning async programming with Node by scraping the Caribbean Cinemas Website.
 This tool gets all the movies showing at theaters by Caribbean Cinemas and outputs it to the console.

 ## To do
 -Make code better.
 	-Persist request information to a database or file to be read by another process.
 	-Update the theater information every thursday.

 ##Dependencies: